Skip to content

 1. Open the checklist field settings.

-2. In the Options section, enter your list of items (one per line).
+2. In the Options section, type your list of items (one per line).

-3. Look for Default or Pre-checked items options.
+3. Find the Default or Pre-checked items options.

-4. Select which items should be checked by default.
+4. Select which items should already be checked when someone opens the form.

-5. Users can still uncheck these items if needed.
+5. Don’t worry - users can still uncheck these if they need to.

 How to set default dates